APSS-KESSLER/MSP430-HAL-Cpp/Docs/README.md

 # GPIO Driver

 A GPIO driver is provided to simplify common operations.
 You must be aware to always configure your GPIO pins correctly, as this implementation can't warn you if it's incorrect.
 For example, attempting to set the output value of a pin configured as an input will silently fail (the same as if you tried writing to registers directly).

+# Blocking SPI Driver

+An SPI driver that uses simple blocking operations to keep complexity to a minimum.
+Offers both a manual byte-level control over transactions, or higher-level buffer-based methods that take a chip select pin to automate the process.

+Note that SPI is a full duplex protocol, and the master must always begin the communication, so the slave can only respond when the master sends something. `write()` and `writeByte()` both send a message to the slave and ignore whatever is received. `read()` and `readByte()` are the opposite - they send dummy packet(s) just so the slave has a chance to send you a message instead.
+If you want to both send and record received packets use `transfer()` or `transferByte()`. `transferInPlace()` takes one combined buffer (instead of separate send and recieve buffers) and overwrites the buffer's previous values with the received values.

+Note that when using the lower-level byte-based methods it is your responsibility to manage the chip select pin, which includes flushing the SPI buf before deasserting it at the end of a transaction.